Achieving fast high-fidelity optimal control of many-body quantum dynamics: Abstract

 \section{Abstract}

-We demonstrate the efficiency of a recent exact-gradient optimal control methodology by applying it to a challenging many-body problem described by matrix product states.
-In contrast to previous, gradient-free, optimization on the same problem yielding maximally 0.7 fidelity, we observe fidelities in the range 0.99-0.9999 and beyond with associated minimal duration estimates displaying a characteristic, exponential fidelity-duration trade-off across several orders of magnitude.
-Additionally, whereas previously attained control shapes were smooth and monotonic, we identify a hierarchy of sequentially optimal solutions with an increased information-theoretic control complexity.
-These facilitate nonadiabatic quantum interference pathways using sequential tunneling and phase-imprinting dynamics necessary for high fidelity.
-The documented performance of the new analytically exact gradients both in theory and numerical practice across the extremes of Hilbert space size asserts wide application opportunities as quantum technology transitions from proof of principle to practical applications.
-Finally, given that open-loop control may deteriorate in experiment, we discuss its merits and unified complementarity to closed-loop control --- in particular, high-fidelity physical insights extracted with the former can be used to formulate practical, low-dimensional search spaces for the latter.
+We demonstrate the efficiency of a recent exact-gradient optimal control methodology by applying it to a challenging many-body problem, crossing the superfluid to Mott-insulator phase transition in the Bose-Hubbard model.
+The system size necessitates a matrix product state representation and this seamlessly integrates with the requirements of the algorithm.
+We observe fidelities in the range 0.99-0.9999 with associated minimal process duration estimates displaying an exponential fidelity-duration trade-off across several orders of magnitude.
+The corresponding optimal solutions are characterized in terms of a predominantly linear sweep across the critical point followed by bang-bang-like structure.
+This is quite different from the smooth and monotonic solutions identified by earlier gradient-free optimizations which are hampered in locating the higher complexity protocols in the regime of high-fidelities at low process durations.
+Overall, the comparison suggests significant methodological improvements also for many-body systems in the ideal open-loop setting.
+Acknowledging that idealized open-loop control may deteriorate in actual experiments, we discuss the merits of using such an approach in combination with closed-loop control --- in particular, high-fidelity physical insights extracted with the former can be used to formulate practical, low-dimensional search spaces for the latter.